hackclub/forge/README.md

 ### 2) Design a solution

-Using the Forge Editor, follow the tutorials (link coming soon!) and program your solutions in OpenSCAD.
+Using any modeling software you are comfortable with, follow the tutorials (link coming soon!) and create your solutions.

 ### 3) Submit your design